vlladin/cohort-six/projects/Fast Confirmation Rule.md

 Performance is critical.
 This implementation is designed to heavily leverage Lighthouse's existing caching infrastructure to minimize CPU load.

 **`StateCache`**:
-The FCR logic will not build states from scratch.
-It will hook into the `BeaconChain`'s `StateCache` to request "hot" (already in-memory) states.
+Lighthouse's `BeaconState` objects come with pre-built internal caches (such as `committee_caches` and `epoch_cache`) which are updated during block import or per-slot processing.
+When FCR needs state data, it first attempts to retrieve "hot" (already in-memory) states from the `StateCache`.
+This means FCR logic does not have to rebuild these caches or re-execute (replay) state transitions to get the necessary data, as the expensive computations have already been performed and cached.
 Lighthouse's tree-states architecture makes retrieving recent historical states extremely efficient.
 ```rust
 pub struct StateCache<E: EthSpec> {
     finalized_state: Option<FinalizedState<E>>,